 Who gets a milk allergy?

-In this article, milk refers specifically to cow’s milk and not to other types of milk such as soy milk, rice milk, goat’s milk etc. unless specified.
+In this article, milk refers specifically to cow’s milk and not to other types of milk such as soymilk, rice milk, goat’s milk, etc., unless otherwise specified.

 A milk allergy is not the same thing as lactose intolerance.
 Lactose intolerance is the inability to digest lactose, a sugar found in many dairy products.
-This leads to bloating and diarrhea after eating or drinking large volumes of milk.
-Lactose intolerance is rare in infants and young children and is more common in adults.
+This leads to bloating and diarrhea after eating or drinking lactose-containing foods.
+Lactose intolerance is uncommon in infants and young children and is more common in adults.

 What are the symptoms of a milk allergy?

-Allergic reactions to foods usually begin within minutes to a few hours after eating the food.
+Allergic reactions to foods usually begin within minutes of eating the allergen-containing food though may occur up to 2-3 hours after ingestion.
 The severity of symptoms can vary widely from one person to another.
-Mildly allergic persons may have itching and a few hives while severely allergic persons may experience severe, life-threatening symptoms such as breathing problems or swelling of the throat.
-The symptoms of food allergy may include any or several of the following:
+Mild symptoms may include itching and a few hives while a severe allergic reaction may include life-threatening symptoms, such as difficulty breathing and sudden drop in blood pressure.
+The symptoms of an allergic reaction may include any or several of the following:

 - Abdominal pain

-Other things to keep in mind if you have milk allergy:
+Other things to keep in mind if you or a loves one has milk allergy:

-- Many people allergic to cow’s milk may not tolerate milk from other mammals such as goat or sheep.
+- Many people allergic to cow’s milk may not tolerate milk from other mammals, such as milk of goats or sheep.

-- Some people with cow’s milk allergy may have a reaction after eating beef.
+- Less commonly, some people with cow’s milk allergy may have a reaction after eating beef.

 Your doctor can make recommendations on alternatives to milk based on your child’s age.